 - Isolation separates sick people with a contagious disease from people who are not sick.
-For COVID-19, an isolation period is 10 days.
-Remember: III = Isolation.
-Anyone diagnosed with COVID-19, even if they have no symptoms, must isolate from other people for a minimum of 10 days. - Quarantine separates and restricts the movements of people who were exposed to a contagious disease to see if they become sick.
+For COVID-19, an isolation period is 10 days. - Quarantine separates and restricts the movements of people who were exposed to a contagious disease to see if they become sick.
 Because COVID-19 can take from 2-14 days to incubate, or to grow enough virus to become contagious, a quarantine period for COVID-19 is 14 days from last exposure.

-Anyone who has been in close contact with a person diagnosed with COVID-19, even if they have no symptoms, must quarantine from other people for a minimum of 14 days regardless of test results in that period.
+NEW!
 Isolation Measures: